Notice to Contractors Regarding New Requirements for Home Improvement Contracts - Home Improvement Commission

 A home improvement contract must contain the contractor's name, address, telephone number, and MHIC license number.

 If a salesperson solicited or sold the home improvement contract, then each salesperson's name and license number must appear on the contract.
 Either the salesperson or the contractor shall sign the contract.

 A home improvement contract must contain the approximate dates when the performance of the home improvement will begin and when it will be substantially completed.

 The contract shall contain a description of the home improvement to be performed and the materials to be used.
 This section of the contract is very important because many disputes can be avoided if the contract clearly states what work will be performed and the quality or brand of materials to be used.

 Notice for Homeowners

-Each home improvement contract must contain a notice that gives the telephone number and website of the Home Improvement Commission and states that "each contractor and subcontractor must be licensed by the Commission, and anyone may ask the Commission about a contractor or subcontractor."
+Each home improvement contract must contain a notice that gives the telephone number and website of the Home Improvement Commission and states that "each contractor must be licensed by the Commission, and anyone may ask the Commission about a contractor.”

 MHIC regulations require that the contract contain the following notice: